 It starts with inspiration, an idea and ends in a tangible manifestation.

-To conscious use your creative ability gives so much fulfillment, that’s the message I herald.
+To conscious use your creative ability is so empowering.
+That’s the message I herald.

 What do you like most and least about being a maker?

 The process of creation and the visible tangible result I like best, the least fun I find the hassle of what is not my core business.

 Which other makers have inspired you?

 Michael Raedecker and Claudy Jongstra, both are Dutch artists working with textiles.

 And Janosh, another Dutch artist working with sacred geometry as a Universal language.